BlackspearZero/Portfolio/README.md

 # Portfolio

+365 Days of Daily Commits

-Day 1 of 365 daily commits -- Repo initizialized, workspace connected and repo cloned from there.
+Day 1 -- Repo initizialized, workspace connected and repo cloned from there.
 The goal is not necessarily 365 big commits, but A. to build a portfolio outside of my ops work and B. to achieve consistency.
 This is the only day where a simple readme change will count, although documentation updates of any major significane will count.

-Day 2 of 365 daily commits -- Fighting the battle with pylint not recognizing pygame, otherwise beginning first experiments with pygame, very little else has changed.
+Day 2 -- Fighting the battle with pylint not recognizing pygame, otherwise beginning first experiments with pygame, very little else has changed.

+Day 3 -- Switched development environments for simplicity.
+It is easier to pick up things as I understand adjacent concepts rather than trying to force a deep understanding of linting off the bat.
+Almost all of my coding experience is in the form of scripting, not in the form of software development proper.
+So as cool as trying to run a VSCode server in docker on my private server sounds, the specifics are a little over my head for now.
+I have also gotten to the point where I have a fully running game window for pygame and it closes without error.
+Now the real work begins.